William H. Stead

-William H. Stead (June 12, 1858 – April 13, 1918) was an American politician and lawyer.
+William Henry Stead (June 12, 1858 – April 13, 1918) was an American politician and lawyer.

+Biography

-Born on a farm near Marseilles, Illinois, Stead went to Central Normal College, in Ladoga, Indiana and DePauw University.
+William H. Stead was born on a farm near Marseilles, Illinois on June 12, 1858.
+He went to Central Normal College, in Ladoga, Indiana and DePauw University.
 In 1882, Stead was admitted to the Illinois bar and practiced law in Ottawa, Illinois.

+He married Ida Martin on September 12, 1883.

-He served as Ottawa City Attorney and States Attorney for LaSalle County, Illinois.
-Stead was a Republican.
-From 1905 until 1913, Stead served as Illinois Attorney General.
+A Republican, Stead served as Ottawa City Attorney and States Attorney for LaSalle County, Illinois.
+From 1905 until 1913, he served as Illinois Attorney General.
 He was chief counsel for Chicago and Rock Island Railway Company and also served as Director of the Illinois Department of Trade and Commerce.

-In 1918, Stead committed suicide with a firearm in a hotel in Chicago, Illinois.
+On April 13, 1918, Stead killed himself with a firearm in a hotel in Chicago.